 We have partnerships to help us identify and recruit talent in niche populations.
 For example, in New York, we are specifically recruiting Yiddish speakers to better communicate with the Jewish community.
-In Arkansas, we hired staff who speak Marshallese to serve the PCG celebrates diversity and strives to identify the multilingual needs of the community and recruit those speakers.

-state's unique population of immigrants from the Marshall Islands.
+In Arkansas, we hired staff who speak Marshallese to serve the state's unique population of immigrants from the Marshall Islands.
 In New Jersey, we are recruiting heavily for Spanish and Portuguese speakers.
 We understand Nebraska has a Spanish-speaking population and we will seek bilingual tracers to assist those individuals.
 We will work with end users on identifying the most pressing language needs for their community and specifically focus efforts to identify and recruit those bilingual speakers.